Last Updated on July 21, 2021 by Dr. Sanusi Umar, MD

 Another Study on EGCG Hair Growth

 The Journal of the National Medical Association published an investigation in 2005 (3).
 The study divided mice suffering from hair loss into two groups.
 Researchers gave rodents in Group A the water that had polyphenol extracts derived from dehydrated green tea.
 Group B subjects received regular drinking water for treatment.
-Researchers administered treatment to both ranks for 6 months.
+Researchers administered treatment to both ranks for six months.

-In the end, thirty-three percent of those mice in Group A experienced significant progress as a result of green tea extract hair loss treatment.
+In the end, 33% of those mice in Group A experienced significant progress due to green tea extract treatment.
 Subjects in Group B did not encounter hair growth after six months of drinking regular water with no green tea extracts.

 Green Tea Extract Hair Growth: A Further Explanation for Men

-Men experience 5 alpha-reductase activity that is necessary for sexual differentiation.
+Men experience five alpha-reductase activity that is necessary for sexual differentiation.
 Although a vital enzyme in steroid metabolism, the chemical contributes to alopecia.
-A study has shown that EGCG found in green tea is a natural remedy that slows down the production of 5 alpha-reductase (4).
-In other words, using EGCG by way of green tea as a hair loss treatment method could potentially hair growth.
+A study has shown that EGCG found in green tea is a natural remedy that slows down the production of 5 alpha-reductase (4)—in other words, using EGCG by way of green tea as a hair loss treatment method could potentially hair growth.
 Green tea extract hair growth warrants further study to determine the dosing necessary to produce the effect.
-It is important to note, though, that inhibiting 5 alpha-reductase activity could negatively affect sexual differentiation in men.
-Women also produce DHT, although in smaller concentrations.
-It is thus likely that a topical route of administration might be the way to go as the amount of green tea needed to be consumed for the effect may be too much for the average individual and it would carry a lesser potential of causing sexual dysfunction.
+It is important to note that inhibiting 5 alpha-reductase activity could negatively affect sexual differentiation in men.
+Women also have DHT, although in smaller concentrations.
+Thus, it is likely that a topical route of administration might be the way to go as the amount of green tea needed to be consumed for effect may be too much for the average individual.
+It would also carry a lesser potential of causing sexual dysfunction.